ABOUT

 A R T I S T S T A T E M E N T :

-My painting techniques have gradually evolved over the years through experimentation, but I still prefer working with acrylics and other water media.
+My painting techniques have gradually evolved over the years through experimentation,

 I am drawn to semi-abstract imagery where real objects become